cruxprotocol/js-sdk/README.md

     - Description: Helps to check if a particular CruxID is available to be registered.
     - Params:
         - subdomain part of [CruxID](#cruxid)
-    - Returns: Promise returns a _boolean_ indicating whether a particular Crux ID is available for registration.
+    - Returns: Promise resolving to a _boolean_ indicating whether a particular Crux ID is available for registration.

 2. ##### getAssetMapping()
     - Description: Get Wallet's asset map with currency symbols as the keys and asset object as the value.